College of Liberal Arts & Social Sciences > Academics > Sociology > Student Resources > Graduate Resources > Graduate Advising FAQ

 4. Thesis

 A literature review writing project requires students to examine a body of sociological literature on a topic selected by the student in consultation with a faculty advisor.
 The review is typically 30-40 pages long (but may be longer).
-While there is no fixed number of required references, generally a literature review cites 75-150 references.
+While there is no fixed number of required references, generally a literature review cites 75-150 scholarly references (e.g., peer reviewed research articles, monographs, books).
 Depending on the topic, the paper might review the last ten years of literature, present sides in an ongoing debate, and/or discuss the emergence of the topic as a field of sociological study.

-If you are writing a literature review, it is stronly suggested that you develop the literature review in the SOC 414: Literature Review course.
-A literature reveiw requires an advisor and a second reader to approve the review; the instructor from SOC 414 can be one of these two readers.
+If you are writing a literature review, we strongly advise you to develop the literature review in the SOC 414: Literature Review course.
+A literature review requires an advisor and a second reader to approve the review; the instructor from SOC 414 can be one of these two readers.
 Some recent examples of literature review titles include:

 • Racial Disparities and Juvenile Justice